Nekland/Woketo/README.md

 - WebSocket extensions, currently not supported but will probably be in the future
 - [WAMP](http://wamp-proto.org/) implementation will probably never be done by Woketo itself as it's a layer on top of WebSockets.
 This includes JSON-RPC and other layers up to WebSockets.
-- Woketo have no HTTP server layer and is not compatible with [PHP PM](https://github.com/php-pm/php-pm).
-This is planned for next releases (probably the v3).

 Thanks
 ------